survivejs/webpack-book/manuscript/developing/04_linting.md

 ### Configuring ESLint Further

 Since webpack 2, the configuration schema of webpack has become stricter, and it doesn't allow arbitrary fields at configuration root level anymore.
-To overcome this issue and to access all functionality of the *eslint-loader*, you'll need to use `LoaderOptionsPlugin` as below:
+To overcome this issue and to access all functionality of the *eslint-loader*, you have to use `LoaderOptionsPlugin` as below:

 ```javascript
 {